Anime Weekend Atlanta ***REVIEW

 It has been years since I've been to AWA.
 I fondly recall vivid cosplay costumes, international novelties and memories that would last a lifetime.
 The few times that I have attended were exceptional.
 I was introduced to asian treats as well as some fashion trends, However nothing would prepare me for the joy ride through this enriching experience in 2017.

 This year was different for me.
 I wasn't cosplaying.
 The privilege of being recognized as official press for AWA is an honor.
 I was looking forward to being a spectator this time around.
 Upon entering the hotel I was greeted by multiple murals.
 They were huge.
+One was even on the floor of the lobby.
 I don't remember that many before.